 - The job a Journeyman electrician involves working to allow electricity to pass through homes, businesses and factories.
 The journeyman electrician performs this by installing and maintaining the wiring, fuses and other electrical components involved in the flow of electricity.
 Journeyman electricians are seen working in residential homes, factories and even large construction projects such as skyscrapers.

-Which are the Industries where the Industrial Electrician finds Work?
+Which are the Industries where the Commercial Electrician finds Work?

 - Steel producers

 - Parts manufacturers

 - Motor vehicle manufactures

 In recent times, advances in robotics have improved automation across large industries and manufacturing houses.
 However, although high reliable, robots require frequent repair and maintenance. commercial electricians can choose to become commercial automation electricians as well.